Cancer Support Services

 Sometimes illness can affect more than health; cancer and/or cancer treatment can change the way people look and feel, and can affect coping skills.
 The Froedtert & the Medical College of Wisconsin Small Stones Wellness Center, located in the Kraemer Cancer Center, supports healing by helping patients enhance appearance, promote relaxation and boost self-esteem.

 Skilled and compassionate staff members help people look their best with one-on-one services.
 Products and services are designed for patient comfort and well-being, and are safe and appropriate for people receiving cancer treatment.
 The Small Stones Wellness Center offers skin care and makeup products, books, scarves and head coverings, free head shaving, some hair-cutting services and assistance with wig selection.
+Appointments preferred, but not required.

 Cancer Survivors Clinic